Nickname: Beef Bot

 FIRST Stronghold (2016)

 Finnegan, the name of the dragon which appears on our robot and pit, has wholeheartedly been chosen as the front-runner for Team 4541.
-Finnegan's strategy was to traverse category A, B, and D defenses as well as shooting for both the high and low goals.
+Finnegan's strategy was to traverse category A, B, and D defenses as well as shoot for both the high and low goals.
 Finnegan utilizes a dual motor intake and shooting system.

 FIRST Recycle Rush (2015)